 The building was made of granite, modeled on Lenin’s mausoleum in Russia.
-Around the mausoleum was hundreds of plants and flowers, among which the bamboo trees have the most meaning.
+Around the mausoleum were hundreds of plants and flowers, among which the bamboo trees have the most meaning.

 When visiting Ho Chi Minh Mausoleum, visitors are required to dress with respect (no hat, shorts, sunglasses, sleeveless shirts, and miniskirts).
 Cameras and bags are not allowed to enter the mausoleum.

-Camera rules: Cameras, mobile phones and daypacks can’t be taken inside.
+Camera rules: Cameras, mobile phones, and daypacks can’t be taken inside.
 The guards will collect those things before you enter the mausoleum.
-No shooting, video recording in restricted areas, especially inside the mausoleum.
-Putting your hands in your pockets and taking photograph is prohibited.
+No shooting, and video recording in restricted areas, especially inside the mausoleum.
+Putting your hands in your pockets and taking photographs is prohibited.

-Water Puppetry is a traditional folklore performance of Vietnam which showcases the traditional daily life of Vietnamese farmers with activities like cultivating, tending buffalo, catching fishes or communal entertainment such as swimming contest dragon dancing.
+Water Puppetry is a traditional folklore performance of Vietnam that showcases the traditional daily life of Vietnamese farmers with activities like cultivating, tending buffalo, catching fish, or communal entertainment such as swimming contests and dragon dancing.

 Water puppetry has a certain attachment to Vietnamese people since it’s a traditional art that has been performed within the agricultural villages for centuries, by and for the farmers.